Burton L. Visotzky

 • First Year Seminar (3 credits)

-• Introduction to Jewish Ethics, a theory-based course on the history and methods of Jewish ethics (3 credits)
+• Ethics in Jewish Tradition and Community: a theory-based course on the history and methods of Jewish ethics (3 credits)

-• Introduction to Ethics, a theory-based course surveying ethics and/or moral philosophy, which may be taken at one of the graduate schools in the Consortium Program (3 credits)
+• Moral Theories: a theory-based course surveying ethics and/or moral philosophy, (3 credits)

 • Three electives in applied Jewish ethics from the fields below (9 credits)